crt25/collimator/docs/scratch/scratch.md

 - `convertBlockTreeToStatement`
 - `convertBlockTreeToExpression`

-Both functions first branch based on th Scratch block category, such as:
+Both functions first branch based on the Scratch block category, such as:

 - Motion
 - Looks